Chart Color Schemes

 Mudgeeraba features high concentrations of family households, with a lower-than-average median household size

 Family households account for 80.8% of all households, including 40.0% couples with children, 24.6% couples without children, and 15.4% single parent families.
-Non-family households consist of the remaining 19.2%, with lone person households at 15.8% and group households making up 3.3%.
+Non-family households constitute the remaining 19.2%, with lone person households at 15.8% and group households making up 3.3% of the total.
 The median household size is 2.9 people, which is smaller than the Rest of Qld average of 3.0.

 Frequently Asked Questions - Households